bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 ![linux virtual memory structure](/assets/img/2023_12_21_01.png)

 One of the most important resources in Linux is virtual memory, where a process's virtual memory space is described by `mm_struct`( the memory descriptor).
 This structure contains all the information related to the process's address space.
-Since there is only one mm_struct for a single process, a multi-threaded process that uses mmap is challenged by the contention problem brought up by a reader/writer semaphore called `mmap_lock`(in Linux kernel 5.8 it's renamed from `mmap_sem` to `mmap_lock`), it's a semaphore that controls changes to process memory mappings.
+Since there is only one `mm_struct` for a single process, a multi-threaded process that uses mmap is facing the contention problem brought up by a reader/writer semaphore called `mmap_lock`(in Linux kernel 5.8 it's renamed from `mmap_sem` to `mmap_lock`), it's a semaphore that controls changes to process memory mappings.
 Like any other `rw_semaphore`, it can be held by any number of shared readers or **one exclusive writer**.

 ```
 struct mm_struct {